You have no items in your shopping cart.

 Reviewed by Charley

-I prepared for the arrival of my Dare to Try jar of Skinfinite Micro Derma Scrub ($35/3.3 oz in the shop) by benching all exfoliation products in my skincare line-up: I’ve been using a ddeh meeruh cloth, aka Kim’s Korean Secret, with a creamy cleanser every night to remove layers of sunscreen, makeup, dirt and dog kisses from my face (I find that the cleanser lubricates the viscose washcloth so it’s more like gently scouring than exfoliating).
+I prepared for the arrival of my Dare to Try jar of Skinfinite Micro Derma Scrub ($35) by benching all exfoliation products in my skincare line-up: I’ve been using a ddeh meeruh cloth, aka Kim’s Korean Secret, with a creamy cleanser every night to remove layers of sunscreen, makeup, dirt and dog kisses from my face (I find that the cleanser lubricates the viscose washcloth so it’s more like gently scouring than exfoliating).
 Like Mark – you can read his review of Micro Derma Scrub here – I find my oil glands thrown into high gear when the weather warms.
 I have to stay on top of my pores to keep them from getting clogged and developing white heads, blackheads or acne.
 I also use Reviva 10% Glycolic Acid Renaissance Cream once a week instead of night cream to refresh the dry, scaly skin on my cheeks and chip away at a few liver spots.
 With rave reviews preceding the Micro Derma Scrub’s arrival, I was ready to be impressed.

 And I was.
 The Scrub has a faint citrusy scent – uplifting and refreshing, like walking into a fancy spa.
 The mechanical exfoliation is performed by ground-up bamboo stem in a creamy emulsion.
 It’s not as traumatizing as ground walnut shells or apricot seed hulls.
 The instructions say to use once or twice a week; because my skin is not particularly sensitive and is accustomed to AHAs and scrubs, I went with twice.
 I splash my face with water, apply a thin layer of the scrub, then let the lactic acid do its thing for about five minutes, massage gently for another two, then rinse.
 My skin feels clean and fresh.
 It has a soft, smooth and slightly tacky finish, which I attribute to the dimethicone, skin conditioners, fatty acids, oils and acrylates in the formula.
 On the nights when I don’t use the scrub, it feels like there’s not as much sebum in my T-zone to clean up.
 After two weeks, I noticed and felt definite improvements: blackheads on my nose were much less visible, the whiteheads on my chin felt a lot less sandpaper-y, and I had no acne breakouts during my monthly surge of progesterone.
 After four weeks, the liver spots and sallowness have not budged, but I knew those require a good deal of time and patience.